South Korea's LG Chem to team up with China's Geely on EV batteries

 The two parties would invest $94 million each in the venture, LG Chem said in a statement.

-The joint venture would have annual production capacity of 10 GWh by the end of 2021, and its products would be supplied to Geely’s electric vehicles from 2022.
+“Through the joint venture, LG Chem has secured a stable structure to provide batteries for electric vehicles to the Chinese market,” LG Chem said in a statement.

+The South Korean company said it would pursue more joint ventures with other global carmakers.

-Reporting by Hayoung Choi; Editing by Stephen Coates
+Reporting by Hayoung Choi and Hyunjoo Jin; Editing by Stephen Coates